somnambulist-tech/domain/docs/messenger.md

 https://symfony.com/doc/current/messenger.html#serializing-messages for further
 documentation.

-To use the Symfony Serializer by default for all serialize (except domain events):
+To use the Symfony Serializer by default for all serialization (except domain events):

 ```yaml
 framework: